Copper Staff

 Host a Google video conference that generates leads

 Successful webinars are professional and clean.
-While you have to do plenty of things to prepare for a Google Meet webinar, to your attendees, you’ll come off as useful and trustworthy.
+While you have to do plenty of things to prepare for your webinar, to your attendees, you’ll come off as useful and trustworthy.

-If you’re already a Google Workspace organization, Google Meet is a no-brainer for virtual experiences like webinars.
+If you’re already Google Workspace customers, Google Meet is a no-brainer for virtual experiences like webinars.
 Since it integrates with all of your existing tools, Google Meet is the best way to stay organized while creating a webinar.

 But we know that tracking all of your attendees can become overwhelming.
 When you want to manage relationships with your webinar attendees at scale, Copper CRM can help.
 We’re the only Google-recommended CRM that integrates right into your team’s Google apps.
 Try Copper free for 14 days.